Michigan Theater (Ann Arbor, Michigan): History

 The Michigan Theater opened on January 5, 1928, and was at the time the finest theater in Ann Arbor.
 The theater not only showed movies, but also hosted vaudeville acts, live concerts, and touring stage plays.
-Over the years, Jack Benny, Bing Crosby, Paul Robeson, and Ethel Barrymore all appeared at the theater.
+Over the years, Jack Benny, Bing Crosby, Paul Robeson, and Ethel Barrymore all appeared there.

 During a renovation in 1956, many of the original ornate designs were destroyed.
 After a period of low attendance, the theater was threatened with demolition when its 50-year lease to Butterfield Theatres ran out in 1978, but members of the community and local organists helped raise funds to save and renovate the theater, returning it to its original design.
 A second screen, the Screening Room, with a state-of-the-art sound system, seating for 200, and the ability to project films digitally, was added in 1999.

 The Michigan Theater is the current home of the annual Ann Arbor Film Festival, the Ann Arbor Symphony, and the Ann Arbor Concert Band.
 The theater has been named the 2006 Outstanding Historic Theatre by the League of Historic American Theaters.
 The theater also hosts a series of children's stage productions entitled "Not Just For Kids" and a concert series entitled "The Legends of Rock & Roll."

 Barton Organ

 The Barton theatre pipe organ, catalogued as Opus 245, was built for the Michigan Theater and installed in November 1927, shortly before the theater was opened on January 5, 1928.
-Of some 7,000 theatre organs collectively built by many companies between the mid-1910s and the early 1930s, the Michigan Barton is one of only about 45 remaining in their original locations.
+Of about 7,000 theatre organs built by various companies between the mid-1910s and the early 1930s, the Michigan Barton is one of only about 45 remaining in their original locations.
 It has three manuals (keyboards) and thirteen separate ranks of pipes, while other area Barton organs of the time have or had ten ranks of pipes.
 The instrument also has various tuned and untuned percussions and a standard “toy counter” of special effects to aid in film accompaniments.
 The Barton deluxe/“circus wagon”-style console is situated on a functioning Barton four-poster lift.

 The nearly-forgotten Barton organ had fallen into disuse in the 1950s and suffered water damage in the early 1960s.
 It was repaired and began receiving regular use in the early 1970s, and factored significantly in raising strong community support to save the historic theatre when the original lease expired in 1978.
 In regular use since that time, the marginally-adequate original blower failed in early 2014 and was rebuilt with a larger custom motor and new impellers.
 The instrument was completely rebuilt and restored to like-new mechanical and tonal condition by Renaissance Pipe Organs of Ann Arbor between 2018 and 2020, with the console and relay having been updated to reliable solid-state in 2014.
 The instrument is professionally maintained, and is played regularly by staff organists prior to film screenings and for silent films, making it one of the most-heard theater organs in the country.